Are you ready to bring your brick-and-mortar store into the world of e-commerce?

 The rise of e-commerce and integrated purchasing solutions has made it ever more challenging for retailers to persist with only a brick-and-mortar store.
 Thus, many of these retailers are integrating online with their physical stores.

-Take a look at Lotus Malaysia, one of the largest global retailers of general merchandise and grocery has also ventured into e-commerce, having a presence in Lazada & 11street, available via HappyFresh besides its online store.
+Take a look at Lotus Malaysia, one of the largest global retailers of general merchandise and grocery has also ventured into e-commerce, having the presence in Shopee, Lazada, Foodpanda, Grab Mart besides its own online store.
 It proves that e-commerce has become crucial for a business to sustain itself, and an e-commerce site helps companies stay competitive and increase profitability.

 Besides, an e-commerce site and a marketplace will benefit your business.
 It is something that every business should consider if they are looking to expand their growth.
 An example of companies that fails to adapt to the digital market is Blockbuster rent-a-movie retail.
 They failed to adapt to the digital age, unlike businesses such as Netflix, which offers the convenience of not having to go to a shop to rent a movie physically.
 Another example would be Toys R Us.
 They lost their market share to smaller businesses that capitalized on selling toys online.
 As such, busy parents can easily buy toys for their kids.